exakat/exakat/docs/Rules.rst

        function i1() ;
    }

-   final class finalClass implements i1 {
+   // Class should final, as its public methods are in an interface class finalClass implements i1 {
        // public interface
        function i1 () {}